-Roof spaces are only entered where deemed safe and reasonable to do so.
-In keeping with Health and Safety Legislation, roof voids are entered and inspected where secured flooring is provided, consequently a head and shoulders inspection from the access hatch was undertaken in this instance.
-Our inspection was further restricted due to insulation material laid between the ceiling joists and the storage of personal belongings.

-Some areas of the external building fabric including some roof pitches and the rear elevation were not fully or closely inspectable from the surrounding ground level.
+Roof spaces were only entered where deemed safe and reasonable to do so.
+In keeping with health and safety legislation, roof voids are entered and inspected where secured flooring is provided, consequently a 'head and shoulders' inspection from the access hatch was undertaken in this instance.
+Our inspection was further restricted due to the insulation material laid between the ceiling joists.
+Some areas of the external building fabric including some roof pitches were not fully or closely inspectable from the surrounding ground level.